NLnetLabs/cascade/doc/manual/source/intro.rst

 """""""""""""""""""""""""

-DNSSEC relies on a chain of trust by creating a hierarchical system where each DNS zone is cryptographically validated by the zone above it, starting from the root zone, which acts as a trusted starting point.
+DNSSEC relies on a chain of trust by creating a hierarchical system where trust in each DNS zone is bootstrapped from the zone above it, starting from the root zone, which acts as a trusted starting point.
 Without a chain of trust, a DNSSEC-validating resolver wouldn't know where to begin trusting DNS data.